iomesh/docs/docs/advanced-functions/manage-multiple-cluster.md

     - Set `dataCIDR` to the data CIDR you previously configured in [Prerequisites](../deploy-iomesh-cluster/prerequisites#network-requirements) for `chunk` and `redirector`, respectively.
     - Set `spec.chunk.devicemanager.blockDeviceNamespace` to `iomesh-system` as management components and all block devices reside in it.
     - Set `image.repository.tag` to `v5.3.0-rc13-enterprise` for `meta`, `chunk`, and `redirector`, respectively for an Enterprise edition.
-If not, a community edition will be automatically installed.(If using the hygon platform, the `image.repository.tag` field needs to be set to `v5.3.0-rc13-community-hygon`/`v5.3.0-rc13-enterprise-hygon`.)
+If not, a community edition will be automatically installed.
+For a Hygon platform, the `image.repository.tag` field needs to be set to `v5.3.0-rc13-community-hygon` or `v5.3.0-rc13-enterprise-hygon`.
     - Set [`diskDeploymentMode`](../deploy-iomesh-cluster/prerequisites#hardware-requirements) according to your disk configurations.

       ```yaml